Electric Cars: The Basics

 Are There Green Energy Suppliers In The UK?

 Yes.
-In fact the UK is leading the charge with a number of established green energy suppliers to include independents and the big six suppliers.
-Ecotricity, the first green energy supplier is a partner of e-zoomed.
+In fact, the UK is leading the charge with a number of established green energy suppliers, to include independents and the big six suppliers.
+The leading green energy suppliers in the UK include, Ecotricity, Good Energy, Bulb and many more!

-Why not switch to the ecotricity ‘Fully Charged Bundle’ via the e-zoomed website and get green energy to power your home and charge your Electric Vehicles (EVs).
+Ecotricity and Good Energy are partners of e-zoomed.
+Why not switch to the ecotricity ‘Fully Charged Bundle’ via e-zoomed and get green energy to power your home and charge your electric Vehicle (EV).
 This way your well-to-wheel emissions are zero.

 Why Are Petrol And Diesel Called ‘Dirty’?